 Previously, businesses had all their data stored in On-premise systems.
 Hence, a Data Lake or Data Warehouse also had to be set up On-premise.
 These Data Pipeline tools clearly offer better security as they are deployed on the customer’s local infrastructure.
 Some of the platforms that support On-premise Data Pipelines are:

 Cloud-native Data Pipeline tools allow the transfer and processing of Cloud-based data to Data Warehouses hosted in the cloud.
 Here the vendor hosts the Data Pipeline allowing the customer to save resources on infrastructure.
 Cloud-based service providers put a heavy focus on security as well.
 The platforms that support Cloud Data Pipelines are as follows:

 The choice of a Data Pipeline that would suit you is based on many factors unique to your business.
 Let us look at some criteria that might help you further narrow down your choice of Data Pipeline Tool.

 Factors that Drive Data Pipeline Tool Decision

-With so many Data Pipeline tools available in the market there are a couple of factors one should consider while selecting the best-suited one as per the need.
+With so many Data Pipeline tools available in the market, one should consider a couple of factors while selecting the best-suited one as per the need.

 - Easy Data Replication: The tool you choose should allow you to intuitively build a pipeline and set up your infrastructure in minimal time.

-- Maintenance Overhead: The tool should have minimal maintenance overhead and should work pretty much out of the box.
+- Maintenance Overhead: The tool should have minimal overhead and work out of the box.

 - Data Sources Supported: It should allow you to connect to numerous and various data sources.
 You should also consider support for those sources you may need in the future.